Continued from Tipsy Mennonite

 My blood began to boil when I realized what was happening.
 He was trying to pawn me off to his cowboy buddy.
 My anger meter reached its limits.
 I imagined smashing a mason jar against something.

 I thought that I had left all of that behind me and that I was living in a completely different world.
 But the world I thought I had left behind had followed me all the way to that club.
 On the one night that was supposed to be my special night, to celebrate my learning success.
 My Low German anger meter busted.

 “Really, he wants to talk to me, alone?
 And he thinks I’m pretty hot, does he?”
 I asked in Low German.

-What ticked me off even more was that I had never learned how to handle that.
-Lying awake at night and saying all the prayers I knew hadn’t help them to stay away.
+What ticked me off, even more, was that I had never learned how to handle that.
+Lying awake at night and saying all the prayers I knew hadn’t helped them to stay away.
 I thought, “I am a really bad person for thinking like this, but I need to figure something else out.”

 I was so glad that George didn’t understand a word of what was going on.
 He noticed that I was starting to act strangely different.
 He put his arm on my shoulder and asked if everything was okay.

 I put my hand on his and moved closer to his ear so the cowboys couldn’t hear what I was telling him and said, “It will be, as long as you stay here with me.”

 He winked at me and said, “You got it.
 I’m not moving.”
 I was so tempted to just grab George’s face and kiss him right then and there, just like I had imagined it many times.
 To show those cowboys that I was brave, that I had a say in what was happening to me, and that I was making my own decisions now.
 I got so nervous just thinking about it I got all shaky because I know I didn’t have it in me.